 Others are more severe, like introducing keyboard traps or failing to provide alt text for images.

-In this post, I want to take a step back and look at three accessibility mistakes that almost every designer makes:
+In this post, I want to take a step back and look at three accessibility mistakes that many designers make:

 - Thinking that accessibility isn’t their job.